CausaLM: Causal Model Explanation Through Counterfactual Language Models: Introduction

 To test our method, we introduce in Section \ref{sec:data} four novel datasets, three of which include counterfactual examples for a given concept.
 Building on those datasets, we present in Section \ref{sec:tasks} four cases where a BERT-based representation model can be modified to ignore concepts such as \textit{Adjectives}, \textit{Topics}, \textit{Gender} and \textit{Race}, in various settings involving sentiment and mood state classification (Section \ref{sec:tasks}).
 To prevent a loss of information on correlated concepts, we further modify the representation to remember such concepts while forgetting the concept whose causal effect is estimated.
 While in most of our experiments we test our methods in controlled settings, where the true causal concept effect can be measured, our approach can be used in the real-world, where such ground truth does not exist.
 Indeed, in our analysis we provide researchers with tools to estimate the quality of the causal estimator without access to gold standard causal information.

 Using our newly created datasets, we estimate the causal effect of concepts on a BERT-based classifier utilizing our intervention method and compare to the ground truth causal effect, computed with manually created counterfactual examples (Section \ref{sec:results}).
 To equip researchers with tools for using our framework in the real-world, we provide an analysis of what happens to the language representation following the intervention, and discuss how to choose adversarial training tasks effectively (Section \ref{subsec:results-analysis}).
 As our approach relies only on interventions done prior to the supervised task training stage, it is not dependent on BERT's specific implementation and can be applied whenever a pre-trained language representation model is used.
 We also show that our counterfactual models can be used to mitigate unwanted bias in cases where its effect on the classifier can negatively affect outcomes.
-Finally, we discuss the strengths and limitations of our approach, and propose how to use causal inference to further improve model interpretations in NLP (Section \ref{sec:discussion}).
+Finally, we discuss the strengths and limitations of our approach, and propose future research directions at the intersection of causal inference and NLP model interpretation (Section \ref{sec:discussion}).

-We hope that this research will spur more interest in the usefulness of causal inference for better-understanding DNNs and for creating more robust models, within the NLP community and beyond.
+We hope that this research will spur more interest in the usefulness of causal inference for DNN interpretation and for creating more robust models, within the NLP community and beyond.